dhanu0503/4-bit_up-down_counter/README.md

 #### <p align="center">  Fig 3 : Setting Multi-step simulation

-Select Multiple Step and then select “Create cds.lib File” as shown in below figure
+- Select Multiple Step and then select “Create cds.lib File” as shown in below figure

-Click the cds.lib file and save the file by clicking on Save option
+- Click the cds.lib file and save the file by clicking on Save option

 ![WhatsApp Image 2024-10-03 at 17 45 10_8a7a7052](https://github.com/user-attachments/assets/222a7dcb-ac2f-45ac-bead-5fe217817725)

-#### &emsp;&emsp;&emsp;&emsp;Fig 4 : cds.lib file Creation
+#### &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Fig 4 : cds.lib file Creation

 -	Save cds.lib file and select the correct option for cds.lib file format based on the  HDL Language and Libraries used.